ual-cci/MSc-Coding-1/session3.md

 - We looked at how we can use conditionals to test for specific situations, and make creative decisions based on these
 - I then asked you to use these methods to create some simple sound-based systems as part of your homework :-)

-Let's
+# Homework Review
+## Let's spend some time reviewing the homework before we continue!

-# Visualising Sound waves
+# Part 2: Visualising Sound waves

  # Let's take another look at the visualisation code we've been using:
  https://mimicproject.com/code/9e2e7a7f-e1b9-8606-a48b-f50428596cb8